yaaminiv/yaaminiv.github.io/_posts/2017-07-16-SRM-Assay-Day7.md

 **Figure 10**.
 Adjusted sequence file.
 I think my samples will finish Monday afternoon.

-**Update 9:30 a.m.**: Emma looked at my samples on TeamViewer and she asked if I changed the QC24 method after I added it to the queue and forgot to requeue it.
+**Update 9:30 p.m.**: Emma looked at my samples on TeamViewer and she asked if I changed the QC24 method after I added it to the queue and forgot to requeue it.
 This is exactly what I did, so that's why QC24 looked like QC23!
 Now that everything else is assigned to the right method and then queued, there should be no more problems!